creativity-ai/creativity-ai.github.io/index.md

 ---
 layout: default
-title: NeurIPS 2024 Workshop on Creativity & Generative AI
+title: Workshop on Creativity & Generative AI
 description: A dialogue between machine learning researchers and creative professionals
 ---

 <!-- We are happy to announce the inaugural [NeurIPS 2024](https://neurips.cc/) workshop.
 In the wake of a disruptive year of advances in generative AI, we are bringing together the two communities for much-needed conversation.
 This will provide a forum to voice the concerns and proposals of creative professionals, foster mutual understanding and collaboration, and jump-start initiatives to empower them. -->

-We are happy to announce the inaugural [NeurIPS 2024](https://neurips.cc/) workshop **Creativity & Generative AI: A dialogue between machine learning researchers and creative professionals**.
+Join us for the 2024 Workshop on **Creativity & Generative AI: A dialogue between machine learning researchers and creative professionals**.
 In the wake of a disruptive year of advances in generative AI, we are bringing together the two communities for much-needed conversation.

 We will provide a forum to voice the concerns and proposals of creative professionals, highlight existing efforts and jump-start new initiatives to empower creative communities, and foster mutual understanding and collaboration.
 Speakers and participants will include people who have a technical background in machine learning, as well as creative professionals who can speak to their experiences with generative AI.